6-year-old boy among 4 killed in Rolling Meadows crash, Illinois State Police ID 2 victims

 A 6-year-old boy and 17-year-old boy were also killed in the crash, according to officials.

-Stacy Harris, 45, and Herlanda Harris, 47, were among those who died in the crash, police said.

-A 32-year-old man was driving a 2018 Jeep about 11:30 p.m. on Route 53 at Kirchoff Road when he struck the back of a Ford Fiesta that was stopped on the right shoulder, ISP said.
+Troopers said a blue Ford Fiesta pulled over on the side of Route 53 near Kirchoff Road just before midnight Saturday.
+Moments later, a 2018 Jeep Wrangler smashed into the back of the car.

-The impact caused both cars to veer across all lanes before coming to a stop on the left shoulder, state police said.
+The impact of the crash sent both vehicles across all three lanes of traffic before coming to a stop on the left shoulder, state police said.

+The four people inside the Fiesta, including two kids, did not make it.

+The driver of the Wrangler, 32-year-old Lamar Graves of Belwood, was treated for minor injuries.

-The driver of the Fiesta, a 45-year-old woman, and her three passengers, a 6-year-old boy, a 17-year-old boy and a 47-year-old woman, were pronounced dead, according to ISP.
+The driver of the Fiesta and her three passengers were pronounced dead at the scene, according to ISP.

-The man driving the Jeep was hospitalized with non-life threatening injuries, police added.
+Two of the victims were identified as 45-year old Stacy Harris, of Schumburg, and 47-year-old Herlanda Harris, of Chicago, police said.

+Investigators trying to figure out why Graves veered off the roadway in Rolling Meadows.

 The identity of the younger victims have not yet been released.